codegram/futuroscope/README.md

 Futursocope is a simple library that implements futures in ruby.
 Futures are a concurrency pattern meant to help you deal with threads in a simple, transparent way.

-It's specially useful when working in Service Oriented Architectures where HTTP calls can take a long time and you only expect a value from them.
+It's specially useful in situations where you have calls to an expensive resource that could be done in parallel (they are not chained), but you don't wanna deal with low-level threads.
+HTTP calls are a good example.

+Also useful when you want to spin up a process that runs in the background, do some stuff in the middle, and wait for that process to return.

 [![The awesome Futuroscope park](http://europe.eurostar.com/wp-content/uploads/2011/06/Futuroscope10-59-of-107.jpg)](http://futuroscope.com)